ivogeorg/FCND-Motion-Planning/README.md

 2. ~Can the simulator view perspective relative to the drone be changed?
 Does it have to be relative to the drone?~ The controls work fine and the whole world can be viewed from above.
 The perspective can be changed with **Pan Camera** and can be zoomed.
 The camera can also be tilted, yawed, and zoomed.
 See next question.
 3. Is there a drone camera view separate from the simulator observer view?
 4. ~What does the simulator show?
 How does that correspond to the grid?~ The simulator has two reset states which alternate on pressing Shift-R. One shows the city, the other note.
 The portion of the city almost exactly corresponds to the colliders.
 There might be some discrepancy, which is usually handled by a 3-meter safety distance.

+## Flying the Drone

+### 1. Overview of Setup

+The drone can fly multiple missions in a row without resetting the simulator.
+It randomizes its next goal, finds a path to it, and follows the waypoints to reach it.
+That goal becomes the new start position.
+The goal is generated in global coorindates and is converted first to local coordinates and then to a grid node.
+If the grid node has an obstacle at the target altitude, the closest unobstructed node is found.

+### 2. Instructions

+1. Open the simulator on the correct reset state (see below).
+If it opens in the wrong one, hit Shift-r.
+2. Arm the drone and fly up (SPACE).
+Because of the Market St. obstacle described [above](#44-the-elevated-market-street-artifact), the drone will overshoot, but eventually will settle at some altitude corresponding to how much SPACE was pressed.
+3. Fly a small distance along Davis St. to make sure that the drone is not on top of the Market St. obstacle.
+4. Land the drone (C).
+5. Run the code (`python motion_planning.py`).
+The drone will set its current position as `grid_start`, find a random goal, set the closest unobstructed grid node to `grid_goal`, and attempt to find a path.
+If it finds a path, it will fly the trajectory and land.
+If it doesn't it will disarm and switch to manual.
+In either case, repeat this step to see several flights in a row, flying around the city.
+6. *Note that we don't randomize `grid_start` because the drone will attempt to fly to it regardless of obstacles in between its current position and `grid_start`.*